Sample Approximation-Based Deflation Approaches for Chance SINR Constrained Joint Power and Admission Control: Numerical Simulations

-\emph{Benchmark:} From the way of generating channel parameters, we know that if $g_{k,j}^n=\hat g_{k,j}$ and $\eta_k^n=\hat \eta_k$\footnote{This corresponds to the special case where $S=0.$} for all $n=1,2,\cdots,N$, then the number of supported links in this case (without perturbation) should be greater than or equal to the number of supported links under the channel conditions with perturbation given in \eqref{g1} and \eqref{g2}.
+{\emph{Benchmark:} When $\kappa=+\infty$, there is no uncertainty of channel gains, and the number of supported links in this case should be greater than or equal to the number of supported links under the same channel conditions except where $\kappa<+\infty$.
 In addition, if the number of supported links under these two cases are equal to each other, the total transmission power in the former channel condition should be less than the one in the latter channel condition.
-In particular, when all samples of the channel parameters are equal, the corresponding sampled JPAC problem \eqref{csparse2} reduces to problem \eqref{sparse2}, which can be solved efficiently by the NLPD algorithm in \cite{msp}.
-The solution given by the NLPD algorithm will be used as the benchmark to compare with the two proposed algorithms, since the NLPD algorithm {was} reported to have the close-to-global-optimal performance in \cite{msp}. {For fair comparison}, we choose the parameter $\alpha$ according to \eqref{optalpha} and use the removal strategy \eqref{removalpower} in the NLPD algorithm as in the two proposed algorithms.
+In fact, when $\kappa=+\infty$, the corresponding JPAC problem \eqref{csparse2} reduces to problem \eqref{sparse2}, which can be solved efficiently by the NLPD algorithm in \cite{msp}.
+The solution given by the NLPD algorithm will be used as the benchmark to compare with the two proposed algorithms\footnote{{We remark that this is the first paper that addresses the JPAC problem based on the CDI assumption without specifying any particular distribution, and there is no existing algorithms dealing with the same issue that we can compare the proposed algorithms with.}}, since the NLPD algorithm {was} reported to have the close-to-global-optimal performance {}{in terms of the number of supported links} in \cite{msp}.}

 \emph{Choice of Parameters:} We set the parameters $\epsilon,~\delta,$ and $K$ in \eqref{N-K*} to be $0.1,$ $0.05,$ and $10,$ respectively. {We remark that $K$ in equation \eqref{N-K*} is the number of supported links but not the number of total links.} Substituting these parameters in \eqref{N-K*}, we obtain $N^*=200,$ and we set $N=200$ in all of our simulations.
-Both of the parameters $c_1$ and $c_2$ in \eqref{optalpha} are set to be $0.999.$ When applying the PABB algorithm with the continuation technique to solve the power control problem \eqref{relax}, we always set the smoothing parameter $\mu$ to be $1$ at first, and then gradually decrease it by {multiplying a factor of $0.1$} until it becomes less than $10^{-4}.$ {Two values are used for the $S$ in \eqref{g2}, which are $0.1$ and $0.2.$} Finally, we use CVX\cite{cvx} to solve the SOCP problems in the SOCP-D algorithm.
+Both of the parameters $c_1$ and $c_2$ in \eqref{optalpha} are set to be $0.999.$ {}{We do simulations in two different setups where $(D_1,D_2)=(2,0.4)$ and $(D_1,D_2)=(1,0.2).$ For convenience, we call the former setup as Setup1 and the latter one as Setup2.
+Notice that Setup2 represents a dense network where the distance between the transmitters and receivers are closer (i.e., half of that of the Setup1).
+Under each setup, {we test three different sets of parameters, where one is $(\kappa,b)=(+\infty,2),$ one is $(\kappa,b)=(100,4),$ and another one is $(\kappa,b)=(10,40).$}}~ Finally, we use CVX\cite{cvx} to solve the SOCP problems in the SOCP-D algorithm.